jaydenthomson-mantel/LogFileReader/README.md

 No deployment pipeline currently implemented.

 ## Future Considerations
-- Currently implemented as a console app, however it is possible to reuse the code found in th library project to be in an API or a Batch Job if requirements evolve.
+- Currently implemented as a console app, however it is possible to reuse the code found in the library project to be in an API or a Batch Job if requirements evolve.
 - Change console app to have a secondary argument that changes the `top` variable.
 - Currently assumes file size will not be a problem in regards to memory.
 Should add additional validation in the